June 17, 2022

-Retzius-sparing radical prostatectomy is a longer and more technically demanding surgical procedure than a traditional robotic prostatectomy and takes about 3 hours to complete.
-While not all patients are candidates for this approach, I currently perform most prostatectomies this way and am working with University of Kansas Medical Center resident physicians who are eager to learn the technique.
+Retzius-sparing radical prostatectomy is a more technically demanding surgical procedure than a traditional robotic prostatectomy and takes about 3 hours to complete.
+While not all patients are candidates for this approach, I use a personalized approach to help men select the surgery that is right for them and their cancer.

 As part of a large, academic medical center, my colleagues and I have the opportunity to become super-specialized in our fields.
-As a urologic oncologist focusing solely on prostate cancer, I perform around 14 Retzius-sparing radical prostatectomies per month.
+As a urologic oncologist focusing solely on prostate cancer, I perform around 16 robotic radical prostatectomies per month – many using this approach.
 My experience with this procedure and patients' follow-up reports of continence recovery are consistent with published studies and conclude that this procedure is superior to traditional robotic prostatectomy in terms of early urinary control.

 Increasing patient satisfaction while maintaining safety

 Initially, the Retzius-sparing approach was used in a highly selective patient population.
-It is now considered an option for virtually any patient who is a candidate for radical prostatectomy.
+It is now considered an option for many patients who are candidates for radical prostatectomy.
 For the typical highly functional man, continence recovery is a significant benefit to the psychological aspects of prostate cancer treatment.
 Improving patients’ outlook and postoperative satisfaction is enormously rewarding.

 While Retzius-sparing radical prostatectomy does involve a different anatomical landscape for the surgeon and a smaller space through which to approach the prostate, another key benefit is that there is no compromise to patient care or safety.
 At any point during the procedure, the surgeon can revert to traditional radical prostatectomy, should the need arise.